Mwiche96/OhMyGrid/docs/tools.md

 _Continue Open Lines_ is the most efficient and most beginner friendly strategy.
 It is directly integrated in [Map It📍](https://MapYourGrid.org/map-it/).
 The strategy mainly depends on [osmose](https://osmose.openstreetmap.fr/en/map/), a quality assurance tool that detects issues in OpenStreetMap data on a daily basis.
 These include different power classes of issues, such as "unfinished power transmission lines" :

 1. Select `Unfinished power transmission line (Class 2) (recommended for beginners ⭐)` from the drop-down menu, then click on the country or state you wish to map.
-2. Now drag and drop the GeoJSON file you have just downloaded into you JSOM window.
+2. Now drag and drop the GeoJSON file you have just downloaded into you JOSM window.
 3. Press `CTRL+A` to select all the location you have selected and press `Add` in the window of the Todo list plugin.
 4. Click on `Default Transmission (90 kV+)` in the `Transmission Overpass Query` selected and download the tranmission grid data into another layer in JOSM.
 Activate this layer.
 4. You can now step through all issues by pressing `Mark`.